-PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Hanover, was appointed to audit both the consolidated financial statements of the Volkswagen Bank GmbH Group in accordance with IFRSs and the annual financial statements of Volkswagen Bank GmbH in accordance with the HGB for the year ended December 31, 2018, including the bookkeeping system and management reports.
+PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Hanover, was appointed to audit both the consolidated financial statements of the Volkswagen Bank GmbH Group in accordance with the IFRSs and the annual financial statements of Volkswagen Bank GmbH in accordance with the HGB for the year ended December 31, 2019, including the bookkeeping system and management reports.

-The consolidated financial statements of the Volkswagen Bank GmbH Group in accordance with the IFRSs and the annual financial statements of Volkswagen Bank GmbH in accordance with the HGB for the year ended December 31, 2018, together with the management reports, were submitted to the Supervisory Board.
+The consolidated financial statements of the Volkswagen Bank GmbH Group in accordance with the IFRSs and the annual financial statements of Volkswagen Bank GmbH in accordance with the HGB for the year ended December 31, 2019, together with the management reports, were submitted to the Supervisory Board.
 The auditor, PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Hanover, audited these financial statements, including the bookkeeping system and the management reports, and issued an unqualified auditor's opinion in each case.

-The Supervisory Board agrees with the findings of these audits.
 The Supervisory Board had no reservations after its review of the consolidated financial statements and the annual financial statements, including the management reports.
-The independent auditors were present when this agenda item was addressed at the Supervisory Board meeting and they reported on the main findings of their audit.
+The auditors were present when this agenda item was addressed at the Supervisory Board meeting and they reported on the main findings of their audit.

-At its meeting on March 7, 2019, the Supervisory Board approved both the consolidated financial statements and annual financial statements of Volkswagen Bank GmbH prepared by the Management.
+At its meeting on March 11, 2020, the Supervisory Board approved both the consolidated financial statements and annual financial statements of Volkswagen Bank GmbH prepared by the Management Board.
 The consolidated financial statements and annual financial statements have thus been adopted.

-In accordance with the existing control and profit-and-loss transfer agreement, the profits reported in the financial statements of Volkswagen Bank GmbH for the year ended December 31, 2018 have been transferred to Volkswagen AG.
+In accordance with the existing control and profit-and-loss transfer agreement, the profits reported in the financial statements of Volkswagen Bank GmbH for the year ended December 31, 2019 have been transferred to Volkswagen AG.

-The Supervisory Board would like to take this opportunity to express its gratitude and appreciation for the work of the members of the Management, the members of the Works Council, the managerial staff and all employees of Volkswagen Bank GmbH and its affiliated companies.
+The Supervisory Board would like to take this opportunity to express its gratitude and appreciation for the work of the members of the Management Board, the members of the Works Council, the managerial staff and all employees of Volkswagen Bank GmbH and its affiliated companies.
 The high level of commitment from all of them has helped to sustain the ongoing growth of Volkswagen Bank GmbH.

-Braunschweig, March 7, 2019
+Braunschweig, March 11, 2020